awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 +  `table_definition_cache`
 +  `table_open_cache`

- For Aurora PostgreSQL, Aurora Serverless v2 resizes the following parameters parameter dynamically during scaling\.
+ For Aurora PostgreSQL, Aurora Serverless v2 resizes the following parameter dynamically during scaling\.
 For the following parameters, Aurora Serverless v2 doesn't use any custom parameter values that you specify:
 +  `shared_buffers`

- For all parameters other than those listed here and in [Parameters that Aurora adjusts as Aurora Serverless v2 scales up and down](#aurora-serverless-v2.parameters-based-on-scaling), Aurora Serverless v2 DB instances work the same as provisioned DB instances\.
+ For all parameters other than those listed here, Aurora Serverless v2 DB instances work the same as provisioned DB instances\.
 The default parameter value is inherited from the cluster parameter group\.
 You can modify the default for the whole cluster by using a custom cluster parameter group\.
 Or you can modify the default for certain DB instances by using a custom DB parameter group\.
 Dynamic parameters are updated immediately\.
 Changes to static parameters only take effect after you reboot the DB instance\.

 ### Parameters that Aurora computes based on Aurora Serverless v2 maximum capacity<a name="aurora-serverless-v2.parameters-based-on-max-capacity"></a>

- For both Aurora MySQL and Aurora PostgreSQL, Aurora Serverless v2 DB instances hold the `max_connections` parameter constant so that connections aren't dropped when the DB instance scales down\.
-The default value for this parameter is derived from a formula that refers to the memory size of the DB instance\.
-For details about the formula and the default values for provisioned DB instance classes, see [Maximum connections to an Aurora MySQL DB instance](AuroraMySQL.Managing.Performance.md#AuroraMySQL.Managing.MaxConnections) and [Maximum connections to an Aurora PostgreSQL DB instance](AuroraPostgreSQL.Managing.md#AuroraPostgreSQL.Managing.MaxConnections)\.

- When Aurora Serverless v2 evaluates the formula, it uses the memory size based on the maximum Aurora capacity units \(ACUs\) for the DB instance, not the current ACU value\.
-If you change the default value, we recommend using a variation of the formula instead of specifying a constant value\.
-That way, Aurora Serverless v2 can use a setting that's sized appropriately based on the maximum capacity\.

- When you specify a minimum capacity of 0\.5 ACUs, PostgreSQL\-compatible Aurora Serverless v2 DB instances set an upper limit of 2000 on the `max_connections` setting\.

- For the following parameters, Aurora PostgreSQL also uses default values that are derived from the memory size based on the maximum ACU setting, the same as with `max_connections`:
+For the following parameters, Aurora PostgreSQL uses default values that are derived from the memory size based on the maximum ACU setting, the same as with `max_connections`:
 + `autovacuum_max_workers`
 + `autovacuum_vacuum_cost_limit`
 + `autovacuum_work_mem`
 + `effective_cache_size`
 + `maintenance_work_mem`

 ## Avoiding out\-of\-memory errors<a name="aurora-serverless-v2.setting-capacity.incompatible_parameters"></a>